fanglin0/rock-paper-SCISSORS/README.md

 Some of the biggest challenges were:

 - trying to style the CSS (ended up vibe coding to get it in before deadline, sorry :(.
 Will reship and make it better.)
-- struggling to deploy it onto Vercel...
+- struggling to deploy it onto Vercel up until I realized no free provider will deploy TensorFlow because it's too big